dainbrownlow08/Rocket-Investments/README.md

 3. Navigate into that directory and use the command: `git clone <project-SSH>`

 ## Using Rocket Investments

-For a quick demo, follow the link (https://youtu.be/B0B4GIFyu7I)

 To use Rocket Investments, follow these steps: